 The consolidated entity has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
+The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the consolidated entity.
 Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
+Management does not currently expect any of the new accounting standards not yet effective to have a material impact on the group, however these will be continued to be monitored ahead of the effective date.